mangits/supra_fitness/README.md

 To-do:

+- [x] Implement
 - [x] Fill database with data for all ages and genders
 - [x] Add material-ui styling
 - [ ] Stress test and ensure validity of data being supplied

 ![Fitness Assessment Preview](client/images/fitnessAssesmentCalculator.jpg)

+### Fitness Assessment Charts

+View the most up-to-date standards of the Air Force/Space Force PT assessments.

+To-do:

+- [ ] Implement
+- [ ] Allow users to filter out unwanted sheets

+### Workout of the Day

+View the most up-to-date standards of the Air Force/Space Force PT assessments.

+To-do:

+- [ ] Implement
+- [x] Create a table in the database to hold workouts and WODs

+### Official Fitness Assessment

+Input scores and get your official PT Test forms digitally signed by you and your supervisors.

+To-do:

+- [ ] Implement

 [Back to Top](#supra-fitness)